mohsenoid/Rick-and-Morty/README.md

 ### 2. Episode's Characters List
    **Purpose**: Displays a list of characters featured in the selected episode.
 Characters are clearly marked as alive or dead by the card background color, including those "killed" by the user.
    **Data Handling**: Character data is retrieved from the network and stored in the database's characters table.
-Updates to character information preserve as "killed by user" status, maintaining user interactions.
+Updates to character information preserved as "isKilled" status, maintaining user interactions.

 <img src="SCREENSHOT2.png" alt="Episode's Characters List" style="width:200px;" />